MutyalaHarshith/Instagram-Report-Bot/README.md

 ```
 /start - Check I'm Alive or Dead
 /help - Help Guide for new Users
 /getmeth - Generate Method for your Target
+/instainfo - Generate User Details
 /users - view bot statistics
 /broadcast - broadcast any messages to bot users
 /restart - Reset your bot uptime